HealthCatalyst/healthcareai-r/inst/docs/comparing-and-deploying/deploy.md

 Nope.
 It'll help if you can follow these guidelines:

 * Don't use 0 or 1 for the independent variable when doing classification.
 Use Y/N instead.
 The IIF function in T-SQL may help here.
-* Create a column thath as `Y` for those rows in the training set and `N` for those rows in the test set.
-Think of the test set as those people or enounters that need a prediction.
-This column can be called InTestWindow.
+* Create a column called InTestWindow that has `Y` for those people or encounters that you want a prediction generated for and 'N' for rows to ignore.
-* Unlike the [development step](compare.md) (which you should have already completed), you should now pull in both training and test rows in your query.
+* Unlike the [development step](compare.md) (which you should have already completed), you now only need to select test rows in your query.
-* One has to create a table to receive the predicted values.
+* Predictions on test rows can be output to a dataframe or directly to an MSSQL table.
+If using a table, one has to create the table to receive the predicted values.
 You can work in SSMS (or SAMD, for those using Health Catalyst products):
     - Create these tables when doing classification or regression, respectively:

 ```SQL